Myeloid Cytokines for Acute Exposure to Myelosuppressive Doses of Radiation

 - Neutrophils only (e.g., filgrastim, a G-CSF)

 - Neutrophil and monocytes/macrophages and myeloid-derived dendritic cells (e.g. sargramostim, a GM-CSF)

 - Listing on this page does NOT mean that each product is in the U.S. Strategic National Stockpile (SNS).

-- See REMM Exposure Algorithm for the clinical context of of using these drugs to treat radiation-induced myelosuppression in the context of the Acute Radiation Syndrome.
+- See REMM Exposure Algorithm for the clinical context for using these drugs to treat radiation-induced myelosuppression in the context of the Acute Radiation Syndrome.